whiskersthecat/recombination-rate/README.md

 according to the specifications [minimap2](https://lh3.github.io/minimap2/minimap2.html).

 ### Algorithm
-For each read in **samfile1.SAM**, check which mismatches should occur within the length of the aligned read according to **snp_file.bed** iff the read was of parent B origin.
+For each read in **samfile1.SAM**, check which mismatches should occur within the length of the aligned read according to **snp_file1.bed** iff the read was of parent B origin.
 Call these expected mismatches.

 Parse the MD:Z tag of the SAM file to determine the position of mismatches in the alignment.